8 Day Enchanting Bhutan Tour

 In Gangtey Village, we visit Gangtey Sangngak Choling Monastery, founded by Gyalse Rinzin Pema Thinley (the first Gangtey Tulku) in 1613.
 It is one of the most important sites of the Nyingmapa School and the main seat of the Pema Lingpa (1450-1642) tradition.
 The monastery has been completely restored, providing accommodation for the monks and retreat centers.
 Here, we take time to sit in meditation and make offerings of prayers.
 After visiting the monastery, we enjoy a gentle walk along the beautiful Gangtey Nature Trail, overlooking Phobjikha Valley.“

-In the morning, we begin our return trip to Punakha Valley, which sits at an elevation of 1200m.
-Here, we will visit the majestic and beautiful Punakha Dzong, which is located at the confluence of the rivers Pho Chhu and Mo Chhu.
-This stunning example of ancient Bhutanese architecture is the second oldest and second largest of Bhutan’s dzongs, and was completed in 1637.
-It served as the country’s capital from 1637 to 1907, and today, it is the winter residence of Bhutan’s Monastic Body, as well as home to some of our most sacred ancient relics.
+In the morning, we begin our journey back to the Punakha Valley, situated at an elevation of 1,200 meters.
+Upon arrival, we will visit the magnificent Punakha Dzong, a masterpiece of ancient Bhutanese architecture nestled at the confluence of the Pho Chhu and Mo Chhu rivers.
+Built in 1637, this dzong is the second oldest and second largest in Bhutan.
+It once served as the country’s capital until 1907 and remains the winter residence of Bhutan’s Central Monastic Body.
+The dzong is also home to some of Bhutan's most sacred relics, offering a glimpse into the nation's rich spiritual heritage.

 After dinner, we will gather for a brief talk on the significance and history of Tiger's Nest (Taktsang).